arthlor/Yeser/docs/00-overview.md

-# Yeser Gratitude App - Documentation Overview
+# Yeşer Gratitude App - Documentation Overview

-Welcome to the comprehensive documentation for **Yeser**, a React Native gratitude journaling app built with Expo.
+Welcome to the comprehensive documentation for **Yeşer**, a React Native gratitude journaling app built with Expo.
 This documentation provides complete guides for understanding, developing, and maintaining the application.

 ## 📱 Project Summary